Welders – common causes of asthma

 Stainless steel welding fume ingredients of chromium and nickel are capable of causing occupational asthma, these are known as asthmagens.

-See COSHH Essentials for detailed advice on control
+See COSHH Essentials - Publication for detailed advice on control

 - You should protect yourself and others - at all times - by using the correct methods and controls.